 Which ESG aspects should investors prioritise in their engagement?
-There are numerous ESG variables (Refinitiv alone lists about 500).
+There are numerous ESG variables (several hundred are listed by each ESG data provider).
 Improving them all at once would be unworkable.
 We therefore suggest that investors prioritise ESG improvements that raise shareholder value the most.

 We estimate how eight key E, S and G variables influence firm valuation (see list below).
 We selected ESG variables that meet four criteria: variables that are numerical (and hence better-suited for econometric modeling), with good data coverage, relevant for financial markets and intuitively material for corporates.

 These eight variables can have a significant impact, which varies across sectors.